janekkkk/kate-innovations-frontend-assigment/README.md

 Vite will watch for changes in the `./src` directory and render them on the fly.

+It also starts a fake server with a REST API on http://localhost:4000.
+It has frequently asked questions (/faqs) and products (/products)

 ### Build production bundles

 ```